Welcome to Edition 69 of Boardroom Brief.

 Takeovers Panel publishes revised guidance on rights issues.
 On 27 June 2018, the Takeovers Panel published its final revised Guidance Note 17, which clarifies the Panel’s approach to rights issues.
 The updated guidance focuses on the Panel’s approach to mitigating potential control effects (including the use of shortfall facilities and other dispersion strategies).
 It also clarifies that a rights issue will generally be okay if there is a clear need for funds, provided that an appropriate dispersion strategy has been put in place.
 Directors contemplating a rights issue should familiarise themselves with the amendments, which are best described as being “evolutionary, not revolutionary” in nature.
 See the Panel’s media release and public consultation response statement.

 Modern slavery legislation introduced to Parliament.
 On 28 June 2018, the Modern Slavery Bill 2018 was introduced into Parliament; its overarching purpose being to require entities with over $100 million annual consolidated revenue (including corporate Commonwealth entities and foreign entities carrying on business in Australia) to report on the risks of modern slavery in their operations and supply chains and actions to address those risks.
 The explanatory materials envisage the establishment of an annual Modern Slavery Reporting Requirement in an effort to increase transparency for consumers and investors as well as to improve workplace anti-slavery practices.
-See also media release from the Assistant Minister for Home Affairs, the Hon Alex Hawke MP, and the Government’s fact sheet on the reporting requirements.

 THE WEEK AHEAD